kakavi/metabase/docs/enterprise-guide/data-sandboxes.md

 ## Sandboxing your data

-Data sandboxes are a powerful and flexible permissions tool in Metabase Enterprise Edition that allow you to grant filtered access to specific tables.
+Data sandboxes are a powerful and flexible permissions tool in Kenga Analytics Enterprise Edition that allow you to grant filtered access to specific tables.

-Say you have users who you want to be able to log into your Metabase instance, but who should only be able to view data that pertains to them.
+Say you have users who you want to be able to log into your Kenga Analytics instance, but who should only be able to view data that pertains to them.
 For example, you might have some customers or partners who you want to let view your Orders table, but you only want them to see their orders.
 Sandboxes let you do just that.

 The way they work is that you first pick a table that you want to sandbox for users in a certain group, then customize how exactly you want to filter that table for those users.
-For this to work in most cases you’ll first need to add attributes to your users, manually or via SSO, so that Metabase will know how to filter things for them specifically.
+For this to work in most cases you’ll first need to add attributes to your users, manually or via SSO, so that Kenga Analytics will know how to filter things for them specifically.

 ### Getting user attributes

-For Metabase to be able to automatically filter tables based on who's viewing them, your users will need to have distinct attributes associated with their accounts to differentiate them — something like `User_ID`.
+For Kenga Analytics to be able to automatically filter tables based on who's viewing them, your users will need to have distinct attributes associated with their accounts to differentiate them — something like `User_ID`.
 We'll then use these attributes as the basis for filtering the tables you choose.
 There are two ways to add these attributes to your users:

-1. If you've already [connected your SSO](authenticating-with-saml.md) to Metabase, any user attributes you set there can be automatically passed to Metabase.
+1. If you've already [connected your SSO](authenticating-with-saml.md) to Kenga Analytics, any user attributes you set there can be automatically passed to Kenga Analytics.
 2. You can also add attributes manually to a user by going to the People section of the Admin Panel, and clicking on the “…” menu on the far right of a user’s name in the table you’ll see there.
 Click on Edit Details from that menu to add and edit a user’s attributes.

 Now that your users have attributes, you’ll be able to sandbox tables, and automatically filter them based on these user attributes.

 ### Filtering a sandboxed table

-Metabase gives you two options for filtering a sandboxed table:
+Kenga Analytics gives you two options for filtering a sandboxed table:

 #### Option 1: filter using a column in the table